بِسۡمِ ٱللَّهِ ٱلرَّحۡمَـٰنِ ٱلرَّحِيمِ

 WHO WAS MADI BAKARR CEESAY?

-According to Kebba Ceesay of Kerr Masarr in Dakar, Senegal and Fafa Bella Jeng of Sanchi Dimbu Nganda, Madi Bakarr was a great religious leader who was living in Ouagadougou, the capital of Burkina Faso in West Africa.
-Madi Bakarr's real name was Mahdi Ababacarr.
-One of his principles was to live in a quiet place where he would be worshipping God.
-Time went by and a leadership chaos broke out where he was living.
-He told Ngambie Bella Jeng that he would move to a peaceful place where he would be able to worship the Almighty Allah freely.
+According to Kebba Ceesay of Kerr Masarr in Dakar, Senegal, and Fafa Bella Jeng of Sanchi Dimbu Nganda, Madi Bakarr was a renowned religious leader who lived in Ouagadougou, the capital of Burkina Faso in West Africa.
+His real name was Mahdi Ababacarr.
+One of his guiding principles was to live in a quiet place where he could worship God in peace.

 They were: